RaptaG/welp/README.md

 # welp

-This simple bash script searches quickly for you commands you don't know what they do, using DuckDuckGo, for efficiency and privacy!
+This simple bash script searches quickly for you commands you don't know their function.
+DuckDuckGo is used as the search engine, for efficiency and privacy!

 ## Usage